Nattotata/sirmidlaq/src/songbook/in-a-garden-maze.md

 ::B::do you need ::B7sus4::anything from me

-::A::all you seek is ::E::nothing you will ever re::B::ceive
+::C#m::all you seek is ::E::nothing you will ever re::B::ceive

 ::G::So this is ::A::it angels are ::B::coming to ::A::solve double homicide